Colombia

 Short-Term Disability

 Employees collect 66.67% (2/3) of their salary for 90 days plus 50% of their salary for an additional 90 days.
 A 180-day extension is possible.
-A subsidy is provided equal to 66.67% of the insured’s earnings in the month prior to the onset of the disability if the disability is caused by disease.
+A subsidy is provided equal to 66.67% of the insured’s earnings in the month before the onset of the disability if the disability is caused by disease.
 Employers are responsible for paying the sickness benefit for the first three days.
-Social security’s subsidy begins on the fourth day, except in the cases of hospitalization, ambulatory surgery, or postponement.
-This subsidy will be provided for a continuous 180 days.
-For maternity, the benefit is 100% of the insured’s earnings for 14 weeks.
-Multiple births receive 16 weeks’ pay.

 Long-Term Disability